Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Step Lengths, Strengthening, and Separation

-In this section we discuss the implementation of Step 3 of the intersection cut as described in \Cref{subsec:applyint}.
-In particular, given a simplicial cone $P'$ with apex $\bar X$, we discuss how to select appropriate outer-product-free sets among those given in \Cref{sec:poly} and how to generate the step lengths $\lambda$.
+In this section we discuss the implementation of Step 3 and 4 of the intersection cut as described in \Cref{subsec:applyint}.
+In particular, given a simplicial cone $P'$ with apex $\bar X \notin S_{OP}$, we discuss how to select appropriate outer-product-free sets among those given in \Cref{sec:poly} and how to generate the corresponding step lengths $\lambda$ in order to generate a cut for $P$ that separates $\bar X$.